 Enter the total amount you withheld from any payments shown at W1.

 W4 – Amounts withheld where no ABN is quoted

 If you’ve made payments to suppliers who have not given their ABN to you, you must withhold 47% of the invoice amount and enter this number at W4.

 W3 – Other amounts withheld (excluding W2 or W4)

 This is where you enter any other type of withholding, such as:

-- interest, dividends, unit trust or other investment distributions you made, where the person you are paying has not filled in a tax file number (TFN) declaration form or otherwise provided you with a TFN (includes a foreign resident)
+- Interest, dividends, unit trust, or other investment distributions you made, where the person you are paying has not filled in a tax file number (TFN) declaration form or otherwise provided you with a TFN (this includes foreign residents)